dr-jam/FactoryExercise/README.md

   * A shield based on the generated specification.
 * 5 to 10 `ProjectileSpecs`.
   * Projectile instantiations of those 5 to 10 `ProjectileSpec`s
-* A `TestSchedule` of that is capable of firing the projectiles in a sequential order while respecting their `ChargeTime`s.
+* A `TestSchedule` that is capable of firing the projectiles in a sequential order while respecting their `ChargeTime`s.
 * Setting up the generated shield GameObject and the `TestSchedule` in the scene.
 * Running the test by shooting the projectiles at the shield via the `TestSchedule`.